cherag1979/assessment_for_terem/documentation/TestStrategy.md

 Test Approach:
 Unit testing will be done by developers.
 Integration and end to end system test, regression and performance testing will be done by QA.
 Backend API testing will be done prior to the UI testing.
+All the endpoints will be identified and documented.
 API endpoints that could potentially be bottleneck will be identified and will be the candidates for Load/Stress testing.
 Start of every sprint, the user stories in the scope of sprint will be understood and feature scenarios will be written covering all the Acceptance criteria.
 The scenarios will be automated using the automation framework created using cypress and cucumberJS.
 QA task card will be created for every user story and will be marked as done once all the scenarios are manually tested as part of functional testing.